Prefab Review Guide

 That is why override review benefits so much from semantic tooling.
 Instead of inspecting raw IDs and property fragments, the reviewer needs object-level context and a clear comparison between source and local state.

 This is also why the path from educational content to product value is natural here.
 If the problem is semantic ambiguity, the solution is not “read raw YAML harder.”
-The solution is a better review surface, like Unity YAML Semantic Graph.
+The solution is a better review surface, like MergeSight.

 FAQ